fl101/awardfares-blog/_posts/2024-03-18-eurobonus-updates-mar-2024.md

 ### 2. Free Trip to Asia with SAS Amex Elite (Get 60.000 EB Points)

 American Express and SAS offer a new promotion with an insane welcome bonus when applying to the SAS Amex Elite (their highest tier) credit card.
-This time they offer **60.000 EuroBonus points** (15 000 in Norway), which is comparable to what premium cards offer in the United States.
+This time they offer **60.000 EuroBonus points** (both valid in Sweden and Norway), which is comparable to what premium cards offer in the United States.
 Typically, it ranges between 12k and 30k points.

 The 60k points are enough for a return trip with SAS Go Bonus to/from Asia and North America.